dtuskippy/reading-notes/class-12.md

 ## Class-12 Reading Notes
-<p>I am coming from the business side of the tech world, specifically the venture capital world, where the visualization of data is the lifeblood of the industry and your day-to-day life, so I 'beyond get' the importantance of the effective visualization of data in today's world.</p>
+<p>I am coming from the business side of the tech world, specifically the venture capital world, where the visualization of data is the lifeblood of the industry and your day-to-day life, so I 'beyond get' the importance of the effective visualization of data in today's world.</p>

 ### JavaScript Canvas